AshBT/pyobd/README.md

 # ![PYOBD](/pyobd.gif) PYOBD

 This is the remake of the program PYOBD.
 It works on Python3 and all new libraries.
 It was tested on Linux, Windows, and it should work on MAC too.
-You just need an ELM327 USB or bluetooth device.
+You just need an ELM327 USB or bluetooth device and a PC(laptop preferably).

 NOTE: On Windows you will need a suitable driver for your ELM327 device(on Linux it is not needed).
 You can download drivers from here:  http://www.totalcardiagnostics.com/support/Knowledgebase/Article/View/1/0/how-to-install-elm327-usb-cable-on-windows-and-obd2-software